metafacture/metafacture-playground/README.md

 wget -O ~/bin/lein https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein
 chmod a+x ~/bin/lein
 ```
-### Install and run Metafactute LSP (optional)
+### Connect/Install and run Metafactute LSP (optional)

  At the moment Metafacture provides a [language server for Metafacture Flux](https://github.com/metafacture/metafacture-lsp).
 This language server can be connected to the Metafacture Playground to provide autocompletion for Flux commands.
+Per default a flux language server is connected via `wss://test.metafacture.org/ls`.
-Follow the instructions of Metafacture LSP to start the language server.
+ Follow the instructions of Metafacture LSP if you want to start a local running language server (default websocket `ws://localhost:8080/ls`).
- The Metafacture Playground also runs without language server.
+ The Metafacture Playground also runs without a language server.
 If you don't want to connect a language server, you should change ```(def ls-sockets {:flux "ws://localhost:8080/ls"})``` to ```(def ls-sockets {})``` in ```views.cljs```.
 The Playground also runs when not removing this connection information but will show errors when no language server is reachable via the given websocket address.

 ### Install Metafacture Core